jmjatlanta/bitshares-core-wiki/Threading.md

 Database thread
 ---------------

-The database thread is also the "main" thread of `witness_node`.
+The database thread is actually the "main" thread of `witness_node`.

+It initializes the database and the configured plugins, opens the database (which can involve replaying), then starts the P2P network thread and possibly websocket API endpoints.
+After starting everything else, it simply goes to sleep and waits for application shutdown.

+The database thread does not remain completely inactive though.
+It handles tasks posted to it from the other threads, for example from the P2P thread, from the websocket threads, or from plugins like the witness plugin.

 Tasks
 -----